 We are entirely aligned with the concept of mega dosing at TORQ.
 If you’re not sick, let a healthy balanced diet supply the Vitamin C you need – an orange a day will do this easily.
 If you feel yourself coming down with something, at the first available opportunity you should follow a mega dosing protocol.
 Please refer to the final section of this resource entitled Conclusions & Recommendations where we incorporate Vitamin C mega dose supplementation into a comprehensive protocol for fighting infection.

-An article a few weeks back published on medicinenet.com discusses how the Department of Critical Care Medicine at Zhongnan Hospital of Wuhan Univerity, China have registered a clinical trial looking at the effects of mega dosing Vitamin C to the tune of 24g (24,000mg) per day for 7 days via an IV drip in the treatment of patients in a critical condition with Covid-19.
+An article in March 2020 published on medicinenet.com discusses how the Department of Critical Care Medicine at Zhongnan Hospital of Wuhan Univerity, China have registered a clinical trial looking at the effects of mega dosing Vitamin C to the tune of 24g (24,000mg) per day for 7 days via an IV drip in the treatment of patients in a critical condition with Covid-19.
 The clinical trial background has been published HERE.
 In the article, Dr Cheng, the editor of the Orthomolecular News Service was interviewed and referred to the principle investigator of the clinical trial:

 “…the principle investigator of the first high-dose IV vitamin C trial in China has told him (Dr Cheng) that the preliminary results of the study are promising.
 The investigator said the administration of 24 grams per day to COVID-19 patients leads to significant reductions in inflammation.
 Dr. Cheng said this is notable because massive inflammation in the lungs and potentially other organs may be fatal in the illness.”